 Luck - We confuse luck with skill.
 "Don't mistake random events for causes".

-Solution: Most of the what we experience in the markets are random events.
-Systematic investing tries to look for relationships that are statistically significant.
+Solution: Most of what we experience in the markets are random events.
+Systematic investing tries to look for statistically significant relationships.

 No comments: